charityyoungblood/CLI_Shoe_Love/CLI_Shoe_Love/NOTES.md

 9. Project To-do's:
     - delete spaces after occasion in display (user_questions method)
     - figure out how shoe_type, shoe_name and occasion are going to tie in to shoe_questions method
+10. When creating your code - each method should be responsible for one thing - code should not include 20 lines of puts statements - create one method that is responsible for displaying menu, then create another method for asking questions and getting user input, etc